scality/Guidelines/CONTRIBUTING.md

 The code reviews must include the following checks:

 * Ensuring the compliance to the coding style guidelines
-* Ensuring the presence and coverage of tests (unit, functional and performance)
+* Ensuring the presence and coverage of tests (unit, integration, functional and performance)
 * Ensuring the code is functional and working, through the tests
 * Ensuring the commit messages were properly formatted and as atomic as possible